|

 comes to "slow" to heat up...for some

-bizarre reason people must image letting their home
+bizarre reason people must imagine letting their

 time clock to count how many hours it takes to